Abstract

 Despite its size, the model is incredibly capable, excelling in its instruction-tuned variant with the ability to follow instructions and demonstrating performance similar to the original GPT-3 model on some benchmarks.

-These facts make Gemma 2 2b a great candidate for performing MI experiments, offering an excellent balance between performance and size.
+These facts make Gemma 2 2b a great candidate for performing Mechanistic Interpretability (MI) experiments, offering an excellent balance between performance and size.

 • Due to Gemma 2’s larger vocabulary, it is easy to create one-token-per-item list templates, avoiding the complications of position indexing.